Using Microsoft Cloud App Security controls in Power BI

 You can read the article on sensitivity labels in Power BI, which goes into detail about the process of using sensitivity labels for Power BI.
 See below for an example of a Power BI policy based on sensitivity labels.

-Microsoft Cloud App Security detections enable administrators to monitor specific activities of a monitored app.
+Cloud App Security detections enable administrators to monitor specific activities of a monitored app.
 For Power BI, there are currently two dedicated, built-in Cloud App Security detections:

 Suspicious share – detects when a user shares a sensitive report with an unfamiliar (external to the organization) email.
 A sensitive report is a report whose sensitivity label is set to INTERNAL-ONLY or higher.